Our practical postgraduate fashion design course is an ideal choice if you are passionate about developing a career in Fashion Design.

 We offer further information on possible postgraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

-This module will focus on the relationship between you and your work, including your ability to express issues and strategies, design content, technical issues and personal project management.
+The main portfolio module at the PgCert stage focuses on the relationship between the creator and their work, including their ability to express issues and strategies, design content, deal with technical issues and manage a personal project.

-The purpose of this module is to gain a deeper understanding of your programme of study and how it relates to the wider context within the world of fashion.
+This PG Cert module aims to broaden your understanding and knowledge appropriate to the subjects and practices in the course.
+The purpose of this module is to gain a deeper understanding of your Programme of Study and how it relates to the wider context within the world of fashion and textiles.
 This is supported by a range of tutorials, seminars, lectures and progress reviews.

-The aim of this module is to encourage you to engage in the strategic planning and project management of work activities and studies relating to fashion promotion design, personal development and career objectives.
+The aim of this PG Dip module is to encourage you to engage in the strategic planning and project management of work activities and studies relating to your Programme of Study, personal development and career objectives.

 Garment Construction and Technology